SemTalkOnline/SemTalkOnline/Getting-Started-with-SemTalk.md

 **Add Objects** to the Diagram by dragging and dropping Objects from the Stencil onto the Diagram or by inserting Objects that have previously been modeled using the Insert command.

+**Name Objects**:
-**Name Objects** by double clicking on the Object, by opening the object's right-mouse click menu or by using the Vocabulary naming option discussed below.
+- Double-click on the Object,
+- Open the object's right-mouse click menu, or
+- Use the **Vocabulary** naming option discussed below.

+**Connect Objects**:
-**Connect Objects** by hovering your cursor over the center of an Object until the hand icon appear along with the associated Quick Shapes.
-Use the auto-draw connector to automatically create connectors and connector Objects or hold down your cursor and drag the arrow to an existing Object on your Diagram.
+- Hover the cursor over the center of an Object until the hand icon appears with the associated Quick Shapes.
+Select the desired Quick Shape Object Icon and the New Object and connector will appear on your Diagram.
+- Use the **Auto-Draw Connector** to automatically create connectors and connector Objects or
+- Hold down your cursor on an Object and drag the arrow to an existing Object.

-Available Connection types are also related to the active Diagram type.
+NOTE: Available Connection types are also related to the active Diagram type.
 Users can create user-defined connectors but it is generally not recommended because user-defined connectors are not considered when running process flow consistency checks.

 **Structured Object Naming via Vocabulary**

 In addition to naming objects via double-click and right mouse click, SemTalk includes a structured naming option.
 Most process work-steps have names that consist of a verb and a noun.
 For example, the process step 'Send Invoice' is the verb 'Send' and the noun 'Invoice'.

-When adding new Object names to process flow objects, instead of simply adding a name, modelers use the Vocabulary option to select the Object (noun) and Method (verb) from picklists.
+When adding new Object names to process flow objects, instead of simply adding a name, use the Vocabulary option to select the Object (noun) and Method (verb) from picklists.
 If Objects and Methods are not in the shown picklist, they can be added to the current model or, if the user is a model Administrator, they can be uploaded into the central Repository.

 Keeping organizational modeling information consistent via shared, centrallized Repositories, is especially important when there are multiple modeling projects and/ or multiple people modeling or when models are used for training.